 Looking for online food delivery services in the UK?
-We can't blame you, with some supermarket shelves stripped bare and the government telling us to only venture outside if it's completely necessary, now has never been a better time to have food delivered directly to your door.
+We can't blame you, with lockdown 2.0 here and the government telling us to only venture outside if it's completely necessary, now has never been a better time to have food delivered directly to your door.

-It's worth noting, though, that supermarket delivery services and meal box companies are experiencing extremely high demand at the moment, with delivery slots booked weeks ahead.
+It's worth noting, though, that supermarket delivery services and meal box companies are experiencing quite high demand at the moment, although not as high as earlier in the year, so, at the moment, you should be able to get a delivery slot quite soon.
 You may need to switch from your regular supermarket brand (follow the links below to find an option that works best for you).

 - Beer and wine delivery services: how to get alcohol delivered to your door

 - Which supermarkets still have delivery slots available?

 It’s hard to know which is the best grocery delivery service at the best of times: the prices change, delivery costs vary, and quality of service can often come down to how the delivery driver is feeling on the day… but when there's a global pandemic and associated complications that provides, it’s even harder to know where to start.

 That's why we're not currently recommending a 'best' service, instead, we'd suggest you follow all of the links below and choose the service which suits you best.